Tap to display sub-menu choices,

 - Once the indicated financial aid officer completes the SIT Study Abroad web-based Financial Assessment Form with proof of your Pell Grant and your FAFSA is received, SIT Study Abroad will match the amount of the Pell Grant dollar for dollar for that semester’s program.
 You will also be reviewed for additional scholarships, if eligible.

 Special Note for Summer Program Students: The Pell Grant Match is available for students who are eligible for summer term Pell Grants as verified by the home school’s financial aid office.
-Typical students in this category include students enrolled at quarter system schools.
+It is possible that students receiving special SIT scholarships and who are using their Pell Grant for a summer program may receive a partial match award.

 Your financial aid package at your home college or university may be transferrable to pay some or all of the costs associated with your SIT Study Abroad program.